 Hurricane Florence hit the Cape Fear region September 14, 2018.
-She made landfall with significantly lower wind speeds than originally predicted -- as a Category 1 – but she had expanded in size and slowed down, which meant she brought torrential rainfall over the Carolinas along with hurricane and tropical storm force winds.
+She made landfall with significantly lower wind speeds than originally predicted -- as a Category 1 – but she had expanded in size and slowed down, which meant torrential rainfall over the Carolinas along with hurricane and tropical storm force winds.

 Florence knocked out power to most people, and with the massive flooding, managed to cut off the Cape Fear region for several days from outside assistance.